google/badwolf/docs/storage_abstraction_layer.md

 and data manipulation.
 This property allows you to use your favorite backend, for data storage, or just implement a new one for your next project.

-BadWolf release comes along ony with a simple volatile, RAM-based implementation of the storage abstraction layer to illustrate how the API can be implemented.
+BadWolf release comes along only with a simple volatile, RAM-based implementation of the storage abstraction layer to illustrate how the API can be implemented.

 The storage abstraction layer is built around two simple interfaces: